 The first version of pythondialog was written by Robb Shecter.
 I made it more robust, complete and well-documented.
 During a few years (2004–2009), pythondialog has been in the hands of Peter Åstrand, who uploaded version 2.7 to SourceForge.

 I resumed my work on pythondialog, and new versions are available here as well as on SourceForge (same files).
-Numerous improvements have happened in 2013; see for yourself on the pythondialog news page!
+Numerous improvements have happened in 2013 and 2014; see for yourself on the pythondialog news page!

 pythondialog is maintained in a Git repository that can be cloned with:

 pythondialog is distributed under the GNU LGPL (GNU Lesser General Public License).

 flo-check-homework is a program designed to help young children in their learning process of basic calculus and conjugation (for now).
 The general idea is that flo-check-homework is automatically run instead of some game or whatever the administrator has configured, and only grants access to the game after the “client” has given “good enough” answers.